link2hearth/Atom2Universe/ReadMe.md

 ## 🧠 Project Philosophy

-Atom to Universe is прежде everything:
+Atom to Universe is everything:

 * an **AI-assisted creative experiment**
 * a demonstration of what someone with no programming knowledge can build